grafana/grafana/docs/sources/alerting/unified-alerting/contact-points.md

 [Webhook](#webhook) | `webhook`
 [Zenduty](#zenduty) | `webhook`

-## Managing contact points for an external alertmanager
+## Manage contact points for an external Alertmanager

-Grafana alerting UI supports managing external alertmanager configuration.
-Add an [alertmanager datasource]({{< relref "../../datasources/alertmanager.md" >}}) and a dropdown will appear at the top of the page, allowing you to select either `Grafana` or an external alertmanager.
+Grafana alerting UI supports managing external Alertmanager configuration.
+Once you add an [Alertmanager data source]({{< relref "../../datasources/alertmanager.md" >}}), a dropdown displays at the top of the page where you can select either `Grafana` or an external Alertmanager as your data source.

-{{< figure max-width="40%" src="/static/img/docs/alerting/unified/contact-points-select-am-8-0.gif" caption="Select alertmanager" >}}
+{{< figure max-width="40%" src="/static/img/docs/alerting/unified/contact-points-select-am-8-0.gif" caption="Select Alertmanager" >}}

-### Editing alertmanager global config
+### Edit Alertmanager global config

 To edit global configuration options for an alertmanager, like SMTP server that is used by default for all email contact types:

 1. In the Grafana side bar, hover your cursor over the **Alerting** (bell) icon and then click **Contact points**.
-1. In the dropdown at the top of the page, select a alertmanager datasource.
+1. In the dropdown at the top of the page, select an Alertmanager data source.
 1. Click **Edit global config** button at the bottom of the page.
 1. Fill out the form and click **Save global config**.

-**Note** this is only for external alertmanagers.
+**Note** this is only for external Alertmanagers.
 Some global options for Grafana contact types, like email settings, can be configured via [Grafana configuration]({{< relref "../../administration/configuration.md" >}}).